maxlandon/wiregost/README.md

-At the same time, the increasing set of RPC frameworks available in Go (some of them being almost transport-agnostic) ultimately called for an object/capacity model defined with Protobuf, so as to provide easy code generation for RPC frameworks, but also to give promote cross-language implant/tool development.
+At the same time, the increasing set of RPC frameworks available in Go (some of them being almost transport-agnostic) ultimately called for an object/capacity model defined with Protobuf, so as to provide easy code generation for RPC frameworks, but also to promote cross-language implant/tool development.
 Therefore, Protobuf is one of the pillars of Wiregost, as explained in the [proto/ directory](https://github.com/maxlandon/wiregost/tree/v1.0.0/proto/).

 The combination of Go as a language, as a rich library ecosystem providing various networking capabilities, cross-platform functionality